12 Beneficial Range Bag Essentials

 - Eye Protection

-It's hard to do any target practice without a proper amount of ammunition.
+It's hard to do any live-fire range work without a proper amount of ammunition.
 So make sure you have some in your range bag.
 How much should you bring?
 Well, that largely depends on your goal with your live-fire practice.
 Each time I go, I try to bring a few hundred rounds of full metal jacket FMJ.

-A marker helps mark shot holes as well as your gear.
+A marker helps mark shot holes, and your gear.
 Always have this gear in your bag, trust me.

-If you don't use adhesive targets like the ones we sell in our online store, then you'll need a way to attach them to the stand.
-I always have a stapler and staples in my range bag.
-In addition to that, I have a few thumbtacks as a backup.
+If you don't use adhesive targets, then you'll need to attach them to the stand.
+I always have a staple gun—like this one—and staples in my range bag.
+Consider your staple gun is likely going to suffer some abuse, so get one that is durable.
+Besides that, I have a few thumbtacks as a backup.
 Just in case my stapler has a catastrophic malfunction or runs out of staples.

 I always have a multi-tool in my range bag just if I need to do any maintenance on the fly.
 That one I linked to has some gun-specific tools built in that are great for getting you out of a jam.